RasoulNik/PowerMap/README.md

 You can use the [editor on GitHub](https://github.com/RasoulNik/RasoulNik/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We present a measurement-driven algorithm to map the large-scale channel losses observed between a cellular base station and any point in its coverage area.
+The algorithm is on-line, meaning that it operates on continuously arriving measurements.
+Its distinguishing features are the use of two kernel functions, suitably chosen for the problem at hand, and a simple technique to sparsify the dictionary of measurements retained in memory.
+Evaluations in campus and urban settings indicate that the proposed algorithm reduces, roughly in half, the prediction error of existing single-kernel and multikernel algorithms.

 ### Markdown